maston/DWA15_P2/README.md

 ## Live URL
 <http://p2.maston.xyz/>

+## Demo

 ## Description
 This app will generate a xkcd styled password for you.
 For a full explaination visit [xkcd - Password Strength](http://xkcd.com/936/) All you need to do is pick the word count and pick your options, and you're done!

 ## Details for teaching team
+No login required.
-The word list was copied from the link below into a csv.
-I then load that via php.
+The word list was copied from the link below into a csv, `random_words.txt` for loading via php.

 ## Outside code
 * Bootstrap: http://getbootstrap.com/